mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_timeline_docker.rst

     * **Active Layer:**

-    A highlighted row in the table shows the currently active layer.
-One can change which layer is active by clicking on the layer's name within the left header.
-It is *not* possible to change the active layer by clicking inside the table in order to not disturb the user when scrubbing and editing frame positions on the timeline.
+    The **active layer** is the layer that you're currently able to edit or draw on, shown as a highlighted row in the layer list.
+Clicking a layer within the layer list will make it the currently active layer.

     * **Layer Menu:**